awsdocs/amazon-rds-user-guide/doc_source/custom-creating.md

    1. For **Encryption**, choose **Enter a key ARN** to list the available AWS KMS keys\.
 Then choose your key from the list\.

       An AWS KMS key is required for RDS Custom\.
-For more information, see [Make sure that you have a symmetric AWS KMS key](custom-setup-orcl.md#custom-setup-orcl.cmk)\.
+For more information, see [Make sure that you have a symmetric encryption AWS KMS key](custom-setup-orcl.md#custom-setup-orcl.cmk)\.

 1. \(Optional\) In **Additional configuration**, enter an **Initial database name** if you want\.